Architecture · Guarantees · Usage Patterns

 In short: define the API once as brokers, then let the generator turn that contract into a usable shared-library interface.

-RequestBroker(API) turns typed requests into exported C ABI functionsEventBroker(API) turns typed events into callback registration functionsregisterBrokerLibrary adds lifecycle, context management, header generation, and wrapper generationResult: instead of hand-writing fragile callback tables and request trampolines, the broker declarations become the authoritative API schema.
+RequestBroker(API) turns typed requests into CBOR-dispatched calls behind the fixed _call / _callAsync ABIEventBroker(API) turns typed events into _subscribe callback registrationsregisterBrokerLibrary adds lifecycle, context management, header generation, and wrapper generationResult: instead of hand-writing fragile callback tables and request trampolines, the broker declarations become the authoritative API schema.

 when defined(BrokerFfiApi):